 A narcissist will spend most of the time creating scenarios in which his/her grandiosity will help her/him gain power or become famous for those unmatchable qualities.
-In their mind, there is no space for failure nor enough time to focus on the real issues or people around them.
+In their minds, there is no space for failure nor enough time to focus on the real issues or people around them.

 An alternative reason why narcissists fantasize often may be due to their poor stress management skills.

-Melancholiacs are never happy with superficial things and as such, there must be something really special and interesting to bring them out of their shell.
+Melancholics are never happy with superficial things and as such, there must be something really special and interesting to bring them out of their shell.